 Highlighted Work

 I. Polito and C.M.
 Berryessa.
-(Forthcoming).
+(2025).
 The Neurobiological and Psychological Nature of ‘Adultification’: Implications for Legal Decision-Making in Cases Involving Adolescents.
 In H.C.
 Chan & E. Svingen (Eds.), Youth Deviance, Crime, and Justice: The Neuro-Psycho-Criminological Perspective.
 West Sussex, UK: Wiley.
 Link

 Emily Greberman